season-link/docs/README.md

 - As a candidate I want to be able to view all job offers
 - As a candidate I want to be able to see the a review of companies on a job offer
 - As a candidate I want to be able to apply to a job offer
-- As a candidate I want to be able to chat with an employer and use an external
+- As a candidate I want to be able to chat with an employer and use an external video-call service
-- As a candidate I want to stop applying to a job offer
+- As a candidate I want to remove my application to a job offer
 - As a candidate I want to be able to review a company I have worked for
-- As a candidate I want to receive notifications when I receive a message (including refusal/granting of a job offer)
+- As a candidate I want to be notified upon receiving a message (including refusal/granting of a job offer)
 - As a candidate I want to be able to view the ratings I have received from my past employers
 - As a candidate I want to be able to add a previous experience I've had on season link to my experiences